ryyppy/rescript-promise/PROPOSAL.md

 ```

 **To sum it up:** We think the upsides of having zero-cost interop, while having familiar JS, outweights the benefits of allowing nested promises, which should hopefully not happen in real world scenarios anyways.

+## Compatiblity

+Our proposed API exposes a `Promise.t` type that is fully compatible with the original `Js.Promise.t`, so it's easy to use the new bindings in existing codebases with `Js.Promise` code.

 ## Prior Art